plantacerium/plantacerium.github.io/src/content/docs/tools/ai-local-assistant.md

   }
 ````

-Note: I prefer to use it for small tasks or basic boilerplate.
+Note: I prefer to use it for small non code tasks or very basic boilerplate.